 What is proper tire pressure for GMC Sierra 1500 Classic replacement tires?

 If you replace GMC Sierra 1500 Classic original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
 Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

 What is recommended winter tire pressure for GMC Sierra 1500 Classic?

-GMC Sierra 1500 Classic tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, GMC Sierra 1500 Classic tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter GMC Sierra 1500 Classic tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
-Never overinflate above psi indicated on tire sidewall.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
-Consult owner's manual for recommended winter tire pressure for GMC Sierra 1500 Classic.